benhj/arrow/README.md

 ## List

 The list type is directly based on that of POP11 and is a more powerful feature of Arrow.
 Representationally, a list is sort of like a multi-variant array but has the appearance of a container of plain (unquoted) string elements.
-The power of the list really comes into its own with Arrow's pattern matchung functionality (more on this later).
+Like in the programming language POP11, the power of the list really comes into its own with Arrow's pattern matching functionality (more on this later).

 Some examples: